Search

 Develop Using a Computer Vision Platform

-Using a computer vision platform, companies can significantly accelerate time to result, lower operating costs, increase agility, and improve the odds of successfully implementing computer vision.
 With the growing importance of computer vision, most companies will end up needing multiple AI vision applications that are highly specialized for different use cases.

-Hence, AI vision platforms provide a way to adopt AI vision technology while achieving vastly greater cross-learnings, synergies, agility, and cost-efficiency.
+Hence, AI vision platforms provide a way to adopt AI vision technology while achieving vastly greater cross-learning, synergies, agility, and cost-efficiency.
 Platforms provide the ability to tailor systems towards specific use cases and environments, to achieve maximum performance and cost-efficiency.
 Modular and low-code/no-code development platforms make it possible to integrate and replace technology components (ML models, logic, etc.) without rewriting the entire application.

 In the following, we will describe our hands-on experience and why we have built a computer vision platform to democratize AI.
-The Viso Suite software infrastructure integrates everything needed to create a custom application with logic flows, deploy it to physical edge devices with a full device management, and monitor metrics sent to the cloud in custom dashboards.
+The Viso Suite software infrastructure integrates everything needed to create a custom application with logic flows, deploy it to physical edge devices with full device management, and monitor metrics sent to the cloud in custom dashboards.

 Computer Vision Platforms Manage Complexity